surifirstpin/biplus_documentation/docs/Visualization.md

    - Area-Step
    - Scatter

-- Points it will display the the data with points on the chart.
+- **Points** it will display the the data with points on the chart.

-- **Point style
+- **Point style** will specify how the data points will appear on chart. the following options are available.
 ## Bar Chart

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/931940aa7f830b84487e8ea4b873c0857bbfa3e9/images/bar_chart.png)